sureshshivaramu/Hotel-Cancellation-Report/README.md

 # Hotel Cancellation Analysis using Excel

-This project analyzes hotel booking cancellation data using Microsoft Excel.
-It includes an interactive dashboard created with PivotTables and slicers to visualize key trends and patterns.
+This project presents an interactive dashboard built in Microsoft Excel to analyze hotel booking cancellations.
+It helps explore cancellation patterns, customer behaviors, and booking trends.

+## 📁 File
+- **My First Project.xlsx** – contains all PivotTables, slicers, and visuals built on the dataset.

 ## 🔧 Tools Used
 - Microsoft Excel